 The change in blood pressure levels during pregnancy depends on the amount of blood present in the woman’s body.
 The blood volume increases by 45% in this period.
 This, in turn, puts extra load on the heart as it has to pump out this extra amount of blood throughout the body.
 To support the heart’s functioning, the left ventricle in the heart, which does the major pumping, becomes thick and larger in size temporarily.
 Hence, you should keep a check on your blood pressure levels throughout the pregnancy.
 High blood pressure can be a concern for pregnant women and requires immediate medical care and regular monitor.

 Pregnancy hypertension can be defined as the force exerted by the blood while flowing through the walls of your arteries.
-Every heartbeat indicates the process where the heart pumps the blood to the arteries, which further reaches the rest of the body.
+Every heartbeat indicates the process wherein the heart pumps the blood through the arteries to the rest of the body.
 Normally, the blood flows through the artery at a certain rate.
 When this normal rate is disrupted due to rapid changes occurring in your body during pregnancy, it causes an increase or decrease in the blood pressure level.
-When blood flows through an artery at a higher than normal rate, it causes high blood pressure.
+When blood flows through an artery at a rate higher than the normal, it causes high blood pressure.

 High blood pressure is not uncommon among pregnant women.
 It is seen that about 8% of women experience high blood pressure during pregnancy.

-Different Types of High Blood Pressures During Pregnancy?
+Different Types of High Blood Pressure During Pregnancy

 Gestational hypertension can develop around the 20th week of pregnancy.
-Note that it mostly gets resolved after delivery.
+Note that it mostly gets resolved after delivery and it doesn’t have proteinuria.
 The most common complication associated with this hypertension is that it can lead to pre-term, induced labour.

 Pregnancy-induced hypertension is the most common in women experiencing their first pregnancy, as well as those whose siblings or parents have had the same condition.
 Though the exact cause of high blood pressure in pregnancy is not known, there are some possible factors leading to high blood pressure during pregnancy: